kirroko/CREngine/CozyRaccoons_ReadMe.txt

 Left mouse click - Select UI buttons
 WASD keys - Move the player
 Q key - To switch between souls
-J key - Use the knife attack
+J key - To use the knife attack
-F key - To use soul ability
+K key - To use soul ability

 EDITOR CONTROLS
 Arrow keys - Move the camera